Page contents

 So please sit back and let us take you on an exciting journey of discovery as we explore what currency to use while traveling in Greece!

-Overview Of The Currency Situation In Greece
+Overview Official Currency In Greece

-Since Greece joined the eurozone in 2001, the euro (€) has been the official currency.
+The euro symbol is (€), and you will see it either before or after the price.
 Before that, the Greek Drachma (GRD) was used.
-Although the euro is the money for Greece, some businesses may show items priced in USD to attract tourists.
+Although the euro is the national currency in Greece, some businesses may show items priced in USD to attract tourists.

-What Is The Euro
+What Is The Euro Currency – Euro Currency Exchange

-The euro is the official currency in Greece and 20 other European countries.
+The euro is the local currency in Greece and 20 other European countries.
 It was introduced in January 2002, replacing the Greek drachma.
 Greece is a eurozone (EZ) member, meaning it uses the euro as its sole currency.

-ATMs are widely available throughout Greece and are the best way to get euros.
+ATMs are widely available throughout Greece and are the best way to get euros quickly.
 Credit cards can also be used for purchases, but visitors should know that some smaller businesses may not accept them.
-Travelers’ cheques can be cashed at banks, but they are not as widely accepted as they once were, so we suggest you leave them at home.

 What Denominations Of Euro Does Greece Use

 There are seven denominations of euro coins: 1, 2, 5, 10, 20, and 50-cent coins, as well as 1 and 2 euro coins.
-Greece also uses euro banknotes which come in denominations of 5, 10, 20, 50, 100, 200, and 500 euros.
+Greece also uses euro banknotes, which come in denominations of 5, 10, 20, 50, 100, 200, and 500 euros.

 - National Bank of Greece